Will credits earned abroad transfer to UMW?

 - Be aware that the student, rather than the program, may most appropriately provide some information.

-CIE recommends an informative article for parents regarding study abroad and safety on the Center for Global Education SAFETI Clearinghouse website called “Advice for Parents: Frequently Asked Questions”.
+CIE recommends an informative resource for parents regarding study abroad and safety on the Center for Global Education SAFETI Clearinghouse website.
 Additional information is available via UMW’s international health and medical insurance provider once the student has been enrolled.
 The US Department of State’s USA Study Abroad website provides additional information for parents.

 Is it safe for my student to study abroad?

-Established overseas study programs fully recognize their responsibility to provide a secure and unthreatening environment in which your daughter or son can live and learn safely.
+Established overseas study programs fully recognize their responsibility to provide a secure and unthreatening environment in which your student can live and learn safely.
 Responsible campuses and programs consult regularly with colleagues around the country who are involved in the administration of study abroad programs, with resident program directors, with responsible officials of foreign host universities, with contacts in the U.S. Department of State, governmental and non-governmental agencies, and with other experts, including faculty who are well-informed on issues and events.
 It is in no one’s interest to risk student safety or well-being.

-UMW does not allow students to study abroad in any country where there is a US Department of State Travel Warning in effect.
+UMW does not allow students to study abroad in any country where there is a US Department of State Travel Warning in effect* (Level 3 or 4).
 Should a travel warning take effect or should a critical incident change the security situation while a student is abroad, UMW’s health and medical insurance provides coverage for evacuation.
 Evacuation due to medical emergency or natural disaster is also covered.

 Can my student opt out of UMW international insurance plan?